ZhijianZhou01/BioAider/Update_record.md

 ## BioAider V1.03 (Jul 22, 2020)
 + Rewrite and beautify the interface of program, add more prompts for controls.
 + Add a Linux dsitribution (GUI) for Ubuntu (16.04 and more) users.
-+ Packed three popular multiple-sequence alignment tools(MAFFT, Muscle, Clustal-Omega) and provide graphical interfaces.
++ Provide graphical interfaces for three popular multiple-sequence alignment tools ([MAFFT](https://academic.oup.com/mbe/article/30/4/772/1073398), [Muscle](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-113), [Clustal-Omega](https://www.embopress.org/doi/full/10.1038/msb.2011.75)), to make them easy to use.
 What's more, provide translation-alignment for codon gene.
+The copy of these tools is in https://github.com/ZhijianZhou01/plugins/releases/download/plugins/external_program.zip.
+Thanks to the developers of these programs.
+If you need them, please unzip external_program.zip and put the directory external_program in the root directory of the BioAider.
 + Added multiple sets of codon table in multiple-sequence alignment and in features of “Mutation analysis”.
 + Add variation analysis of non-coding gene and amino acid sequence in features of “Mutation analysis”.
 + Increased the pop-up window of program bug and toolbar for some common features.